pote/dtb/README.md

 ### Usage

-We've deployed this app to Heroku, because we really wanted to spend the lease possible amount of effort.
+We've deployed this app to Heroku, because we really wanted to spend the least possible amount of effort.

 ```bash
 $ curl http://drinking-typing-bird.herokuapp.com